 The Linda Ring has, at its heart, a 1.10 ct, J color, Vs1 clarity old European cut diamond.
-The stone has a halo of smaller diamonds, in a platinum mounting.
+The stone has a halo of smaller diamonds in platinum mounting.
 The gallery has a scroll motif, which adds to the femininity of the ring.

 The Denmark Ring has a 1.03 ct, K color, VS2 clarity old European cut diamond.
 French cut calibre sapphire accents and eight further old mine diamonds.
 The overall effect is very much of a fleur-de-lis motif, and the diamonds studded into the shoulders and shank add great delicacy to the appearance.

 Fine milgrain adds further refinement, and the triple wire shank and platinum mounting are both fine platinum.

 The bold use of onyx in this ring makes it very unusual for an engagement ring, but high-contrast stones are very popular now.
 The hand-carved onyx surrounds a 1.10 ct, J color, VS1 clarity antique emerald cut diamond.

 The diamond and onyx both sit above an understated gallery which provides a subtle and very clean look to the finished ring.